appsemble/appsemble/packages/server/changed/fixed/fix-resources-in-app-export.md

-Fix resources saved in the export app.
+Fix resources saved as invalid JSON in the app export.